 A simple recipe for baked Chicken Curry Puffs.

-Chinese curry puffs can be wrapped in a variety of different pastries, such as filo pastry, wonton wrappers, spring roll wrappers or puff pastry.
-The restaurants typically serve them deep-fried, but baking them is also an option, especially if you are using puff pastry.
+Curry puffs can be wrapped in a variety of different pastries, such as filo pastry, wonton wrappers, spring roll wrappers (egg roll wrappers) or puff pastry.

 Chicken Curry Puffs

 - Method: Oven, Stove Top